Pix4D/terravalet/README.md

 .....
 ```

-During the run an error like this can raise:
+During the run the following error can happen:

 ```
 Error: Cannot import non-existent remote object